-Course Communications: Please use Canvas to communicate with the Instructor and the TA.
+Course Communications: Please use Canvas to communicate with the Instructor.

 Course Description: Capstone course for anthropology majors focusing on the integration of core knowledge from the subfields of anthropology and their application to historical and contemporary topics.
-Explores the application of anthropological knowledge for both pre-professional development and non-professional careers.
+Explores application of anthropological knowledge for both preprofessional development and non-professional careers.